cconklin/iridium/README.md

 ## Types

-Iridium is a dynamically typed language, where most language constructs are objects.
+Iridium is a dynamically typed language, where all language constructs are objects.

 The primary types in Iridium are: